 Areas of Study

-Ceramics is a versatile art form that combines elements of design, sculpture, and functionality.
-The Maine College of Art & Design's Ceramics Department offers a comprehensive program that allows students to explore these intricate possibilities of the medium.
+Ceramics is a multifaceted art form that blends design, sculpture, and functionality.
+At Maine College of Art & Design, our Bachelor of Fine Arts (BFA) in Ceramics invites students to explore the material's full potential — technically, artistically, and historically.

 Life After Graduation